callstack/ts-regex-builder/docs/API.md

 ): RegExp;
 ```

-The `buildRegExp` is a top-level function responsible for build JavaScript-native `RegExp` object from passed regex sequence.
+The `buildRegExp` is a top-level function responsible for building a JavaScript-native `RegExp` object from passed regex sequence.

 It optionally accepts a list of regex flags:

-- `global` - find all matches in a string, instead of just the first one.
+- `global` - find all matches in a string instead of just the first one.
 - `ignoreCase` - perform case-insensitive matching.
 - `multiline` - treat the start and end of each line in a string as the beginning and end of the string.
-- `hasIndices` - provide the start and end indices of each captured group in a match.
+- `hasIndices` - provide each captured group's start and end indices in a match.

 ## Constructs